Barot, Himachal Pradesh: Railway

 The closest railway station is at Jogindernagar, terminus of the narrow gauge railway line connecting Jogindernagar to Pathankot.
 The line is operated by Northern Railways, a division of Indian Railways.

 By Air

 By air from Delhi to Bhunter (Kullu) or Gaggal (Kangra) airport and then by road to Barot.

-Other modes
+Other Modes of Transport

 The funicular trolley system connecting Barot with Jogindernagar built during the construction of the Shanan Hydel project and was the only access until the road was opened in 1975.
 This trolley link was set up to facilitate transport of construction material to Barot for a reservoir on Uhl river for Shanan Power House.
 However, once the road connection was established, the trolley fell into a state of disrepair.
 It is currently owned and maintained by the Punjab State Electricity Board.
 Currently, the trolley is not in use and is only operated for occasional inspections of the penstocks.

 History

 Historically, Barot formed part of the Mandi riyasat before and during British times and was governed by the King of Mandi.
 Pre Independence, Barot was also on the mule trail connecting Kullu valley to Kangra valley.
 The importance of this route declined once Kullu was connected to a road from Mandi.